 1 John 4:1-6: Testing Prophets by Outcome and Teaching

-Christ’s Spirit leads us into holiness and guides us in his ways (John.16:13) but what do we do when false prophets claim to be led by the same Spirit?
+Christ’s Spirit leads us into holiness and guides us in his ways (John.16:13) but what do we do when false teachers claim to be led by the same Spirit?
 It isn’t simply about what we agree with, or otherwise.
 People make life-changing decisions based on what they are taught, who they trust, and what they believe.
 Our eternal destiny hangs on knowing and embracing truth and holiness (John 8:32).
 John counsels us to: